javi0x00/hbtn-files_manager/README.md

 # 0x15.
 Files manager
 :open_file_folder: Specializations - Web Stack programming ― Back-end
-:bust_in_silhouette: by Guillaume, CTO at Holberton School
-:bookmark:

 This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.